 Daifuku can be stuffed with many different fillings, the possibilities are pretty endless and you could be creative here!
 These are some kinds of fillings you can find in daifuku.

-- Fruits - Strawberry is most popular but you can also use grapes, kiwi and clementines.
+- Fruits - strawberries are the most popular but you can also use grapes, kiwis and clementines.

 - Ice Cream